smhandrabi/ECE-2nd-sem-mid-term-assignments/README.md

 # ECE-2nd-sem-mid-term-assignments

-Student information:
+# Student information:

 Name: Syed Mir Hussain

-# Roll No.: ECE-22-13
+Roll No.: ECE-22-13

-Repository details:
+# Repository details:

-# Contains assignment 1, assignment 2, classwork.
+Contains all problems from assignment 1 and assignment 2, and three problems condensed in one file from classwork.